Local Development

 Start App

 Now, in your IDE, load the environment into the interpreter.
-You should use _envs/local.env
+You should use _envs/local.env from boilerplate-api.

 Add the following commands to your IDE run toolbar and test them: